 While still a startup, they faced several challenges including lack of customization and integration capabilities which prevented them from improving automation and service speed.
 This led to high drop-out rates on renewals.
 After switching to 2Checkout, retention was significantly improved as renewal rates increased by 15 to 20%.
 These results have been generated by the capabilities provided by our platform, specifically the intelligent payment routing and the account updater services.

-Going even further in our journey together, we carried out several programs aimed at improving their conversion and retention rates.
+carried out several programs aimed at improving their conversion and retention rates.
 For this, 123FormBuilder used the in-built A/B test tool provided by our platform in order to compare different shopping cart layouts and flows.
 The tool helped them choose the right option to implement.
 This data-based decision generated a 14% revenue uplift.
 123FormBuilder is a B2B business and, as a result, its authorization rates were already high.
 Even so, the Revenue Recovery Tools improved authorization rates by 1.3% and this demonstrates that having the right tools in place, there is always room for improvement when it comes to retention.

 Another recent example is Kilohearts, a developer of software synthesizers for the audio-video industry, who is leveraging 2Checkout’s voluntary and involuntary churn reduction tools, such as auto-renewal enrollment discounts, account updater and retry logic, and dunning management, leading to a 50% drop in subscription churn.